Teaching Effectiveness Program and Committee

 - Teaching Effectiveness Schedule for Previous Semesters

-Unless otherwise noted, events will be from noon to 12:50 PM in the Schultz Room in the Wertz Student Center.
+Unless otherwise noted, events will be from noon to 12:50 p.m. in the Jane Schultz Room in the Wertz Student Center.

 Other Teaching Effectiveness Links